viniHNS/Waves/README.md

 ## Features

 - [SourApple](https://github.com/RapierXbox/ESP32-Sour-Apple/) - iOS Bluetooth device pairing spam
+- IR Receiver - Receive IR signals and show the protocol and the value

 ## License
 This project is licensed under the GPL v3 License - see the [LICENSE.md](LICENSE.md) file for details